Connect with others who understand.

 • Fatty deposits just underneath your skin

-• Osteoporosis (bone thinning) from lack of vitamin D
+• Osteoporosis (bone thinning) from a lack of vitamin D

 • Diarrhea or fat in your stool